Darcy Antonellis: Memberships and awards

 In 2003, Antonellis was made a Fellow of the Society of Motion Picture and Television Engineers (SMPTE).
 Her alma mater, Temple University, has also recognised her achievements in engineering.

-She has also received two Emmy Awards, won a Technology Leadership Award in 2007, and has served as a manager of the Hollywood division of the SMPTE.
+She received two Emmy Awards, a Technology Leadership Award in 2007, and was a manager of the Hollywood division of the SMPTE.

 In October 2021, it was announced that Antonellis would be awarded a Lifetime Achievement Award From the Hollywood Professional Association.

 Personal life

-Antonellis is the mother of two children - Andrea and Sebastian.
+Antonellis is the mother of two children, Andrea and Sebastian.

 She is passionate about sports and is a Philadelphia Eagles fan.